 Keep in mind that the Farpoint is the men’s version; the ladies’ version of this backpack is the Fairview, and I will link that below as well.

-Pacsafe is another great option for those looking for a laptop backback.
+Pacsafe is another great option for those looking for a laptop backpack.
 Most of their backpacks are very minimalistic in design, but they’re also insanely secure.
-That’s the case with the Instasafe Anti-Theft backpack – simple on the outside, but means business on the inside.
+That’s the case with the Instasafe Anti-Theft backpack – simple on the outside but means business on the inside.

 This minimalist backpack is made from 600D Poly Canvas, which has multiple anti-theft properties.
 The eXomesh slashguard makes the body of the backpack cut-proof.
 And the Carrysafe slashguard shoulder straps are also cut-proof.